alvarogarcia7/blog_source/content/blog/2016-12-14-misunderstanding-reduce-hof.markdown

 > [1,2,3].reduce(sum)
 6
 ```

-TODO: missing explanation that the reduce function can also be used on other elements belonging to the same category as the array

 `reduce` can reduce a collection of elements to a single one.
 But this is not its defining characteristic.
 Let's see another example: